-Optimize your Photoshop files for Final Cut Pro X!
+Round out your video editing skill set by learning how to optimize your Photoshop files for Final Cut Pro X!

 Importing layered Photoshop files into earlier versions of Final Cut Pro was one of the quickest ways to give yourself a headache.
 Layers ended up as a nested clip and it was time consuming to identify what each layer was.
-If you applied an effect or changed any aspect of one of the layers you’d be in for painfully long render times.
+If you applied an effect or changed any aspect of one of the layers, you’d be in for painfully long render times.
 To top it off, the Photoshop files led to all sorts of instability issues, occasionally causing FCP to give errors or crash.

 Since the 10.0.3 release, you can now bring Photoshop files into Final Cut Pro X. A few of the above pain points have been addressed, but a few of these quirks still exist.
 Knowing how to prep your Photoshop files for Final Cut Pro X will keep you out of hot water.